datalove-app/datalove/README.md

 - `contracts/` - Ethereum contracts in Solidity
 - `docs/` - Documentation about theory and implementation
 - `native/` - React Native frontend (currently, not in active development)

-### Note:

-Whuffie is currently in development, experimental and untested.

 ### Questions?